NVISOsecurity/ee-outliers/README.md

 -	…

 Checkout the screenshots at the end of this readme for a few examples.
-Continue reading if you would like to get started with outlier detection in Elasticsearch yourself!
+Visit the page [Getting started](documentation/INSTALL.md) to get started with outlier detection in Elasticsearch yourself!

 #### Core features
 - Create your own custom outlier detection use cases specifically for your own needs